4dboard/Proxy-yxorP/README.md

 ```

 Modify the settings included inside the ".env" file as necessary.
-The program is configured to respond to queries from
+The program is configured to respond to query from any
-any domain by acting as a proxy and forwarding them to the "example.com" website.
-Replace "www.example.com" in the.env
+domain by acting as a proxy and forwarding them to the "example.com" website.
+Replace "www.example.com" in the ".env"
 file with a new URL, and all future queries will reflect the change.
 After serving the website on localhost or any other
 domain, go to http://localhost/app and enter the login username 'yxorP' and the password 'yxorP'.
 This will allow you to
 configure the application to direct traffic from a given domain to a specific website.
 After gaining access to the